MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample-settime.md

 ---
-Description: The SetTime method sets the stream times when this sample should begin and finish.
+description: The SetTime method sets the stream times when this sample should begin and finish.
 This method implements the IMediaSample::SetTime method. ms.assetid: cab4907f-eb6f-4444-9b41-1f95a6ecffed
 title: CMediaSample.SetTime method (Amfilter.h)
 ms.topic: reference